 Getting Started

-We will start with showing you how easy it is to record a macro with the Macro Recorder and to create other macros of your own using the Visual Basic Editor.
+It is very easy to record a macro with the Macro Recorder and to create other macros of your own using the Visual Basic Editor.

-The Macro Recorder is an extremely useful tool that can be used to generate the VBA code for you.
+The Macro Recorder is a very useful tool that can be used to generate the VBA code for you.

 Even when you become an expert at programming in VBA you will still use this tool.

-The Visual Basic Editor is a very user friendly development environment that tells you immediately if there are mistakes in your code.
+The Visual Basic Editor is a development environment that tells you immediately if there are mistakes in your code.

-You will use the Visual Basic editor to test your macros line by line and edit and modify the code at a later date.
+You will use this Editor to test your macros line by line and edit and modify the code at a later date.

 Once you have a basic understanding you will be able to copy all the macros available on the internet and use them in your own workbooks.